Introduction to machine learning

 Are there any other costs?
 Is there anything I need to bring?

-Computers will be provided, but if you prefer to program on your own machine, you must install Python and Jupyter Notebook, in addition to several libraries as instructed in class.
-Your laptop must have some space for somewhat large data sets.
-It’s a good idea to bring pen and paper.
-For the homework tasks, make sure you have access to a computer where you can install Python and Jupyter.
+For this course you must install Python and Jupyter on your computer, in addition to several libraries as instructed in class.
+Your computer must have some space for somewhat large data sets.
+Notes will be provided electronically via Google Classroom.
+It’s a good idea to have a pen and paper for your own notes.

 When I've finished, what course can I do next?